iceteabottle/flexible-squares/README.md

 This example works with 10 rows.
 If you want another number of rows, just change the 10.
 The less file supports up to 12 rows.
 Feel free to add your custom number of rows to the file on your project.

+Also check the [fiddle](https://jsfiddle.net/jumpshoxx/pybhteu2/1/) or the `example.html` to get an idea of the usage.

 ```html
 <div class="fs-cell fs-rows-10">
 	<span class="fs-content">